colmisch123/Retail-Website-Project/README.md

 **Version 4**: better compliance with real HTTP standards.
 Created the ability to store/forget the user's name via cookies.
 Improved server robustness / ability to handle errors.

 **Version 5**: Version 5 is a complete rewrite of the entire backend.
 The old Python server has been replaced with a Node.js & Express server.
 All dynamic HTML pages were converted from Python strings into Pug templates.
 Shares all the features of version 4.

+**Version 6**: This version puts all of the data into a remote MySQL database.
+All of the functions involving CRUD operations have been refactored to reflect this.
 # Running
 To run versions 1-4, simply run the terminal command ```python server.py``` while your terminal is in the respective version directory.